30 Nusplingen platy limestone

 References:

-(1) Manfred Stephan, Zur Bildungsdauer des Nusplinger Plattenkalks, Studium Integrale, April 2003, S. 12–20, http://www.wort-und-wissen.de/index2.php?artikel=sij/sij101/sij101-2.html.
+(1) Manfred Stephan, Zur Bildungsdauer des Nusplinger Plattenkalks, Studium Integrale, April 2003, page 12–20, http://www.wort-und-wissen.de/index2.php?artikel=sij/sij101/sij101-2.html.

 (2) David N. Reznick, Frank H. Shaw, F. Helen Rodd und Ruth G. Shaw, Evaluation of the rate of evolution in natural populations of guppies (Poecilia reticulata), Science 275, 28.
-March 1997, Pages 1934–1937.
+March 1997, pages 1934–1937.

-(3) Reinhardt Junker, Prozesse der Artbildung, in S. Scherer (HG)´s Buch „Typen des Lebens“, Berlin, 1993, Pages 31–45.
+(3) Reinhardt Junker, Prozesse der Artbildung, in S. Scherer (HG)´s Buch „Typen des Lebens“, Berlin, 1993, pages 31–45.

 (4) Silvia Garagna, Maurizio Zuccotti, Carlo Alberto Redi und Ernesto Capanna, Trapping speciation, Nature 390, 20.
-November 1997, Pages 241–242.
+November 1997, pages 241–242.

-(5) J. Fehrer, Explosive Artbildung bei Buntbarschen der ostafrikanischen Seen, Studium Integrale 1997/4, Pages 51–55.
+(5) J. Fehrer, Explosive Artbildung bei Buntbarschen der ostafrikanischen Seen, Studium Integrale 1997/4, pages 51–55.

 Comment this Site!